impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-2-content.md

 The next line of code is:

 ```
-`set -e`
+set -e
 ```

-We recognize this line from Part 1 as well- it tells the interpreter to immediately exit with a non-zero status code as soon as the first error is raised (as opposed to continuing on executing the rest of the file).
+We've seen this line as well- it means we immediately exit with a non-zero status code as soon as an error is raised.

 <div style="margin: 2em; border-bottom: 1px solid grey"></div>